 We suggest talking to a few different developers to find one you’d like to work with.
 Personality, approach, and communication style can be major pain points later on.
 Here are some questions you should ask any prospective developer:

 Pricing for Shopify sites can vary wildly — from several thousand dollars to several hundred thousand dollars — so it’s always a good idea to make sure that you’re in the same ballpark (or on the same planet).
-That goes both ways, so be prepared for developers to ask you for a rough idea of your budget, so they can figure out if you’re the right type of customer for them.
+That goes both ways, so be prepared for developers to ask you for a rough idea of your budget, so that they can figure out if you’re the right type of customer for them.
 Be honest and feel free to offer a wide range (e.g. “We’re thinking somewhere between $20,000 and $40,000.”).

 Once you’ve found a developer you like, you can start preliminary planning, with their guidance.
-Most developers will help scope your project for free, but if your project has a lot of requirements or some difficult features and integrations, they may charge you a small fee for this planning stage.
+Most developers will help scope your project for free, but if your project has a lot of requirements or some difficult features and integrations, they may charge you a fee for this planning stage.

 Start by putting together a complete list of the features you’d like your Shopify site to have.
 Include specific things you’ve seen on other stores and provide examples if you can.
 The developer should be able to guide you through the most common features and options.
 They can also help you identify easier (and less expensive) ways of implementing what you are trying to achieve.

 Once you have your list of features, prioritize them based on how critical they are to your business.
 This will help your developer separate the essential functionality from the nice-to-haves.
 It’ll also help you prioritize, if everything doesn’t fit within your budget, or if you need to develop your site in phases.

 With your project scope fleshed out, your developer should be able to provide you with a quote.
 For simple stores, this will likely be an all-in dollar amount.
 For more complex stores, you might be presented with a range of costs and a variety of options.